 With Williams struggling for pace and reliability, Maldonado was always going to find it difficult to make much of an impact and despite a confident performance at Monaco - where he ran sixth in the closing laps before a collision with Lewis Hamilton - he had to wait until the 12th race of the season in Belgium to pick up his first point.

-Although there were more encouraging signs during the latter half of the year, it proved to be Maldonado's one and only point during his debut season as the once all-conquering Grove team slumped to the worst ever season in their history.
+Although there were more encouraging signs during the latter half of the year, it proved to be Maldonado's one-and-only point as the once all-conquering Grove team slumped to the worst ever season in their history.

 A subsequent technical overhaul, and the arrival of Renault engines, improved things dramatically for 2012 and the FW34 - in Maldonado's hands at least - was a potent race machine from the off.
 So much so that the Venezuelan was on course to finish at least sixth in Melbourne until he threw the car off the road while, perhaps unwisely, continuing to hunt down Fernando Alonso on the final lap.